 Only traditional versioning is supported.
 You cannot use branch versioning with synchronization workflows at this time.

-Prepare data as follows if you need to use versioning:
+Prepare data as follows if you need to use traditional versioning:

 - Include Global IDs on the datasets.